vippsas/management-api/README.md

    We aim to have this available in August 2023.
    Integrators can start integrating, using the
    [API spec](https://developer.vippsmobilepay.com/api/management/)
-   today, as there will only be small (if any) changes before the API is available.
+   _today_, as there will only be small (if any) changes before the API is available.
 2. Exploration: Use the MVP to find out how the Management API can be improved, using the suggestions and draft functionality documented here.
    **Important:** Pay attention to whether the functionality described here